ibm-cloud-docs/cis/glb-session-affinity.md

 When you create a global load balancer using the CLI, take the following steps to set the session affinity:

-1. Log in to your IBM Cloud account
+1. Log in to your IBM Cloud account.
-2. Create a global load balancer
+1. Create a global load balancer.
-3. Set the following variables:
+1. Set the following variables:
    * Session affinity: Valid values are `cookie`, `none`.
    * Session Affinity TTL: Time, in seconds, until this load balancers session affinity cookie expires after being created.
 Valid values between `1800`, `604800`.
 Default is `82800`.
-    * Session Affinity Attributes are cookie attributes for session affinity cookie.
+   * Session affinity attributes are cookie attributes for a session affinity cookie.
-        * Samesite: Valid values are `Auto`, `None`, `Lax`, `Strict`.
+      * SameSite: Configures the SameSite attribute on the session affinity cookie.
+Valid values are:
+         *  `Auto`: (default) If **Always Use HTTPS** is enabled, session affinity cookies use `Lax` mode; if disabled, cookies use `None` mode.
+         *  `None`: Cookies are sent with all requests.
+         *  `Lax`: Cookies are sent only to the apex domain (such as `example.com`).
+         *  `Strict`: Cookies are created by the first party (the visited domain).
-        * Secure: Valid values are `Auto`, `Always`, `Never`.
+      * Secure: Configures the Secure attribute on the session affinity cookie.
+Valid values are:
+         *  `Auto`: (default) If **Always Use HTTPS** is enabled, session affinity cookies use `Secure` in the SameSite attribute; if disabled, cookies don't use `Secure`.
+         *  `Always`: `Secure` is always set, meaning the cookie is only sent over HTTPS connections.
+         *  `Never`: `Secure` is never set, allowing cookies to be sent over both HTTPS and HTTP connections.
-        * Drain Duration (optional): Configures the drain duration in seconds.
-This field is only used when session affinity is enabled on the load balancer.
+      * Drain Duration (optional): Time, in seconds, where the origin will drain active sessions.
+After the time elapses, all existing sessions are ended, This field is only used when session affinity is enabled on the load balancer.

+If you require a specific SameSite configuration in your session affinity cookies, CIS recommends that you provide values for `samesite `and `secure` different from `Auto`, instead of relying on the default behavior.
+This way, the value of the SameSite cookie attribute does not change due to configuration changes (namely **Always Use HTTPS**).
+{: note}

 For example: